locokit/locokit/front/README.md

 This file contains more global variables used at compilation time.

-As you can't change these vars after compilation time, we have made a special `index.html` file to be generic when the build is done.
+As you can't change these vars after compilation time, we have made a special `index.html` file to be a template when the build is done.
-You'll find after build in the `dist/index-generic.html` file.
+You'll find after build in the `dist/index-template.html` file.
 This file contains the `.env` variables in an template-handlebar syntax.

 This allows you to compile only the html file if you need